senam-art/mimosami/README.md

-# mimosami
+# The Power
 Mimosami is a bakery specializing in quality cakes, brownies, and cookies with a wide range of customization options.
 Currently, all sales and marketing are done through Instagram.
-However, with increased order volumes, xMimosami faces challenges managing its orders and inventory effectively.
+However, with increased order volumes, Mimosami faces challenges managing its orders and inventory effectively.
+Mosami has reached out to the web development firm, Power to create a a dynamic and stylish e-commerce website to transition from taking orders on social media to a robust online platform that effectively manages customer orders.

 ### Project Overview: Mimosami E-Commerce Website